fshchudlo/merge-it-hot/README.md

   should be installed.
 - Fill `http-client.env.json` file with parameters you find relevant.
 If you want to use real data, consider creating your own `http-client.private.env.json` config.
 It is already added to the `.gitignore`
+- Fill [docker-compose.e2e.yml](assets/docker-compose.e2e.yml) `environment` section with relevant values.
+You can put `.env` file to the assets directory as well your own `http-client.private.env.json` config.
+It is already added to the `.gitignore`
+- Run ```npm run docker:e2e``` to start the service
 - Run ```ijhttp .e2e-tests/e2e-test-requests.http``` from the project root directory.

 ### Running the service